 “Companies can and should compete in the markets, but as it pertains to sustainability, demonstrating to your people that even your competitors have something useful to say on sustainability will set the tone for a culture of honesty and openness.”
 Of course, not every competitor will share their secrets.
 You can encourage openness by sharing sustainability insights yourself first.
 Sustainability requires leadership, and throughout your procurement process and in the larger market, you can lead by example.

-What does sustainable procurement have to do with executive recruiting and the packaging industry?
+What does sustainable procurement have to do with executive recruiting?
 EVERYTHING!
 Leaders who champion sustainability can turn procurement into a strength and ensure buy-in at every level.
-And the most sustainable packaging companies today may be the most successful companies tomorrow.

 Chase & Associates